Circuit compression for 2D quantum dynamics: Methods

 where $P\in \{I, X, Y, Z\}^{n}\equiv \mathbb P_n$ are the $4^n$ elements of the Pauli basis called Pauli strings, and $a_P\in\mathbb R$.
-To efficiently simulate the backpropagation, we require that the number of non-zero $a_p$ is $\mathcal O(\text{poly}(n))$.
-Pauli propagation in the Schr\"odinger picture, i.e., propagation of states, falls outside this constraint, as pure states $\rho$ typically have exponentially many non-zero coefficients in the Pauli basis.
-PP is formulated in the Pauli transfer matrix (PTM) formalism, where we take the Pauli basis elements as basis vectors, and we write observables as $4^n$ vectors.
+To efficiently simulate the propagation, we require that the number of non-zero $a_p$ is $\mathcal O(\text{poly}(n))$ (or simply tractable).
+As a side note, Pauli propagation in the Schr\"odinger picture evolving pure states directly falls outside this constraint, as pure states $\rho$ always have exponentially many non-zero coefficients in the Pauli basis.

+We can formulate PP in the Pauli transfer matrix (PTM) formalism, where we take the Pauli basis elements as basis vectors, and we write observables as $4^n$ vectors.
 We denote the PTM representation of $O$ as $\kket{O}$, with entries